Information for New Employees

 - Ask your supervisor how to volunteer for a committee

-- Partake in a GoUSF wellness challenge or event
+- Enroll in a GoUSF wellness challenge or event

 The more involved you are in the USF community, the sooner you’ll feel you aren’t new anymore.
 There are no shortage of opportunities – it’s up to you to take advantage of them!
 Check out the resource section for more information.

 University business hours are 8:30 a.m.–5 p.m., Monday through Friday.
 The workweek begins at 12 a.m. on Sunday morning and ends at 11:59 p.m. on Saturday night.
 Each workday begins at 12 a.m. and ends 24 hours later.
 Work hours and schedules may vary depending upon position.
 For more information about work schedules, rest breaks, meal periods, etc., review the Pay Practices section of the employee handbook.